Paliverse/DualSenseX/README.md

 VibrateTrigger=40
 ___________________
 You can mix and match between states to get the desired effect for your game.

+From previous testing, i believe you can write to text file every frame as the App will only read from that file.

 ### **Batch File:**
 Download the zip file and attach the .Bat file with your game.